rishab-t0910/monopoly/README.md

 Edit on 19/05/21: Sorted out some bugs with the program.
 Solved (a lot of) bugs!
 Added the option for the user to query (find) values, as well as some usability stuff (allow the user to re-confirm their run, exit at any point).
 In the coming days, I'll look to improve the quality of the code, as right now it's a bit clunky and a tad unreadable.

 Edit on 21/05/21: Found out more ways that the program did not function.
 Added a check for invalid input (eg: words for distance).
 Formatted the code to look cleaner.

+Edit on 26/05/21: It seems as though everytime I use the code, I find more bugs.
+Added two new methods, floatCheck and intCheck using ValueError exception handling to weed out any false inputs, such as alphabets where there should be numbers.
+Trying to make the code cleaner on behest of a mate, but there are so many cases for each input it is tough.
+Sad that there isn't a switch statement in python, would've been easier to sort it out.

 2. Master Schedule